colts70/-Why-owning-a-DFH-Semantic-Stack-is-as-close-to-owning-the-network-as-possible-and-why-SEO-benefits-/README.md

 > **A public, deterministic “meaning starts here” declaration.**

 Others can publish competing first hops.
-But once you publish a clean one, the ecosystem no longer has to guess.
+But once you publish a clean first hop, you force the ecosystem to **stop guessing**.

 ---

-## Minimal implementation pattern
+## Minimal Implementation Pattern

-A minimal DFH publication typically includes:
+A minimal DFH stack typically includes:

 /.well-known/stack # deterministic first-hop descriptor (JSON-LD)
 /sitemap.xml # structural crawl map
 /robots.txt # crawler rules
-/ai.json # optional AI descriptor
+/ai.json # optional AI-specific descriptor
-/README.md # human explanation & governance
+/README.md # human explanation / policy / governance

-The requirement is simple:
+yaml
+Copy code

+The key principle:

-**One stable place machines can always check first.**
+> **One stable place machines can always check first.**

 ---

-## One-line summary
+## One-Line Summary

 **Owning the DFH first hop is as close to owning the network as possible because it defines the entry topology that all machine navigation, retrieval, and downstream meaning must route through.**